James-Hendershott/wheresMyApp/README.md

 ### Seeding from the CSV (what it imports)

-The seed script reads the real intake CSV at `Obsidian_Notes/files/Tote Inventory Intake Form (Responses) - Form Responses 1.csv` and imports:
+The production seed script reads the real intake CSV at `Obsidian_Notes/files/Tote Inventory Intake Form (Responses) - Form Responses 1 (1).csv` and imports:

-- Locations from “Tote Location”
+- **Locations** from "Tote Location" column (creates unique locations)
-- Containers from “Tote Number” + “Tote Description” (stable code generated for QR)
+- **Containers** from "Tote Number" + "Tote Description" (stable QR code generated)
-- Items from “Item Name”, quantity from “QTY”, tags from Category/Condition/ISBN
+- **Items** from "Item Name", quantity from "QTY", notes from "Notes"
+- **Categories**: Automatically maps old categories (e.g., "Books", "Camping & Outdoors") to new ItemCategory + ItemSubcategory enums
-- Item photos from “Item Photo” URLs
+- **Item Photos** from "Item Photo" URLs (if provided)
+- **Metadata**: Condition/Status, ISBN numbers, expiration dates

-It’s idempotent: you can re-run `pnpm db:seed` without duplicating data.
+The script is **idempotent**: you can re-run `npm run db:seed:prod` without duplicating data.

+**Category Mapping**: The seed script includes intelligent mapping from the original CSV categories to the expanded 35+ category system.
+See `scripts/migrate-categories.ts` for the full mapping table.

 Example `.env` for Postgres on a LAN host: